revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 Interfaces are a good choice when we think that the API will not change for a while.
 Interfaces are also good when we want to have something similar to multiple inheritances since we can implement multiple interfaces.

 The JDBC API is an excellent example.
-It exist of almost only interfaces.
+It exists of almost only interfaces.
 The concrete implementations are provided as "JDBC drivers".
 This enables you to write all the JDBC code independent of the DB vendor.
 You can just change the JDBC driver without changing any line of Java code (except of any hardcoded DB-specific SQL code) whenever you'd like to switch of DB vendor.

 </blockquote>